 Mass Economics and partners are creating the comprehensive economic development strategy for the City of St. Louis.

-Mass Economics provided economic analysis for the 139 Square Miles report: the first major Detroit data report since the creation of the 2013 Detroit Future City strategic plan.
+Mass Economics provided demographic, socioeconomic, and economic analysis for the 139 Square Miles report: the first major Detroit data report since the creation of the 2013 Detroit Future City strategic plan.

 Creating Productive Urban Landscapes: An Emerging Framework

 Mass Economics Principal Teresa Lynch and Stoss Landscape Urbanism Founding Director Chris Reed present a new framework for conceptualizing and utilizing urban land.
 Session taped at the Lincoln Institute of Land Policy, December, 2016.